 Human beings are messy and as such, our relationships often can be too.
 Not just with others but with ourselves.
 Steven has a difficult relationship with himself.
 It is tough to tell if Steven even really knows who he is.

-We do not want to sound like we are dunking on Steven or their love!
+We potatoes need to be very clear here, we are NOT dunking on Steven, Phillip, or their love!
 They are a beautiful couple and we hope that despite all of the nonsense that Steven has put Phillip through that they are able to find each other again once Steven is finally out of prison.
 We hope for real personal growth, understanding, and self-love for Steven and Phillip.

 We give this movie 5 rainbow cocktails out of 5!